 - Evaluate the internal organizational design elements: manufacturing and service technologies, information technology, and organizational life cycle.

 - Manage dynamic organizational design processes: organizational culture, ethical values, decision making, and organizational conflict/power/politics.

 - Integrate a biblical worldview within the context of organizational design.

 Textbook readings and lecture presentations

 Course Requirements Checklist

-The student is required to provide a thread in response to the Group Discussion Board Forum prompt.
+The student is required to provide a thread in response to the Discussion prompt.
 The thread must be 1,000–1,500 words, include at least 3 peer-reviewed references, and demonstrate course-related knowledge.

-Each quiz will cover the Reading & Study material for the modules/weeks in which it is assigned.
+Each quiz will cover the Learn material for the modules: weeks in which it is assigned.
 Each quiz will be open-book/open-notes, contain 25 multiple-choice and true/false questions as well as 1 essay question, and have a 45-minute time limit.